marybethcassity/ExploreEmbeddings/README.md

 Click the `Step 2: Save images in clusters` button if you want to save the mp4 frames sorted in their behavorvial cluster.
 Histograms of the interframe difference of each cluster will also be generated.

 #### Explanation
+See Josh Starmer's StatQuest channel [here](https://www.youtube.com/watch?v=eN0wFzBA4Sc) for an intro to UMAP and [here](https://www.youtube.com/watch?v=jth4kEvJ3P8) for a more in depth explanation of UMAP.
+It may also be helpful to watch his video on t-SNE [here](https://www.youtube.com/watch?v=NEaUSP4YerM).

-See [this](https://scikit-learn.org/stable/modules/clustering.html) guide for comparison of DBSCAN and HDBSCAN with other unsupervised clustering algorithms.
+See [here](https://scikit-learn.org/stable/modules/clustering.html) for a comparison of DBSCAN and HDBSCAN with other unsupervised clustering algorithms and [here](https://www.youtube.com/watch?v=RDZUdRSDOok) for the StatQuest DBSCAN video.
+Note, the B-SOID algorithm and our app uses HDBSCAN.

+See [here](https://hdbscan.readthedocs.io/en/latest/parameter_selection.html) for an explanation of HDBSCAN parameters and [here](https://umap-learn.readthedocs.io/en/latest/parameters.html) for an explanation of UMAP parameters.